 I’m guessing that part of the reason you want a hot tub in the first place is to increase relaxation.
 If that’s the case, you certainly don’t want the buying process to stress you out!

-To buy a hot tub, get familiar with how hot tub dealers price spas.
-Next, set your budget.
-Visit local showrooms that can back a warranty.
-During the fourth quarter, dealers will be more flexible on price.
-Use your knowledge of hot tubs pricing to negotiate for the construction, features and accessories you want.
+To buy a hot tub, set your budget.
+Then consult with local showrooms that can back a warranty.
+During the fourth quarter, dealers are flexible on price.
+Negotiate for the construction, features and accessories you want.

 How To Buy a Hot Tub at a Good Price